nicolaschan/ips/README.md

 Assuming `$POSTGRES_URL` is your Postgres database URL, which looks something like:
 `postgres://user:password@localhost/postgres_db_name`

 Edit `Rocket.toml` to use this database URL.
+Then run the migration to create the hits table:

 ```
 diesel migration run --database-url "$POSTGRES_URL"